Allan Myers: Philanthropy and other roles

+Myers served as Chancellor of the University of Melbourne, from 2017 to December 2022.
+He and Maria Myers are two of the donors to the trust that funds the Peter Steele Poetry Award, a scholarship available to PhD students in the Faculty of Arts at the university.

 Personal life

 Allen Myers is married to Maria Myers AC, and they live in the Melbourne suburb of Carlton.
 They have two daughters, Clare and Cecilia, and one son, John.
 Myers is a Roman Catholic and a member of the Order of Malta.